PowerDNS/lightningstream/docs/schema-native.md

 !!! note

-    We will provide a mechanism to make LightningStream automaticaly clean old deleted entries in the future.
+    We will provide a mechanism to make LightningStream automatically clean old deleted entries in the future.
     This requires cooperation from LightningStream, because it also needs to ignore old deleted entries in snapshots and not recreate them.